Welcome to North Wales

-Mighty Caernarfon is the most famous of Wales's castles, built over 800 years ago.
+Mighty Caernarfon is the most famous of Wales' castles, built over 800 years ago.
 Its sheer scale and commanding presence easily set it apart from the rest.
-This is where the investiture
+This is where the investiture of

 One of the most impressive castles in Wales, overlooking the Conwy estuary.
 Don't miss a walk along the town walls.
 Visit the website

 Discover a landscape that was sculptured by ice thousands of years ago.

 Electric Mountain is home to the Dinorwig Power Station, set in the mountains of Snowdonia and dubbed "Britain's largest battery" this hydroelectric station houses 6 electric generators producing